 The difference in coverage between two provincial insurance policies can be significant.
 In fact, B.C.’s coverage is vastly superior to Alberta’s.

 The bottom line is that if you are involved in a car accident caused by an out-of-province driver, you need a lawyer to help you sort out which province’s coverage applies, and to what benefits you are entitled.

 If you are the innocent victim of a motor vehicle accident out-of-province, your right to make a Personal Injury Claim may be limited by the law of the province in which the accident occurred.
-Contact the ICBC Insurance Lawyers of Acheson Sweeney Foley Sahota in Victoria for legal assistance.
+Contact Acheson Sweeney Foley Sahota in Victoria for legal assistance.

-For example, in Canada now, Quebec and a number of other provinces have “no-fault” vehicle insurance coverage.
+For example, Quebec and a number of other provinces have “no-fault” vehicle insurance coverage.
 This means that innocent victims have no right to bring a Personal Injury Claim.
 Both the at-fault driver and the innocent victim have the same type of claim for ICBC Accident Benefits, which are quite restrictive.

 This whole area is fraught with difficulty and there is no doubt you will need a lawyer’s help if you are involved in a motor vehicle accident outside of B.C.